cpp-pg-mpags/Day-1-Code/src/README.md

 ```
 .
-├── LICENSE                            License file, in our case MIT
-├── README.md                          This file, describes the project
+├── README.md                          Top-level README, describes layout of the repository
 ├── build
 └── src
     ├── CMakeLists.txt                 CMake build script
     ├── Documentation                  Subdirectory for documentation of the MPAGSCipher library
     │   ├── CMakeLists.txt
     │   └── Doxyfile.in
+    ├── LICENSE                        License file, in our case MIT
     ├── MPAGSCipher                    Subdirectory for MPAGSCipher library code
     │   ├── CMakeLists.txt
     │   ├── CaesarCipher.cpp